egdalar/VoltaCraft-Images/README.md

 ## How to add image to your egg

 Navigate to `Admin Panel -> Nests -> Select your egg`.
-Add Docker image URL(s) from the [available list](https://github.com/Software-Noob/pterodactyl-images#pterodactylwisp-images) into the Docker Images section.
+Add Docker image URL(s) from the available lists bellow.

 ![image](https://user-images.githubusercontent.com/10975908/120903180-56719d80-c64d-11eb-8666-02de8ea80701.png)